PaddlePaddle/docs/docs/api_guides/low_level/program_en.rst

 Program
 ==================

-:code:`Fluid` describes neural network configuration in the form of abstract grammar tree similar to that of a programming language, and the user's description of computation will be written into a Program.
-Program in Fluid replaces the concept of models in traditional frameworks.
-It can describe any complex model through three execution structures: sequential execution, conditional selection and loop execution.
-Writing :code:`Program` is very close to writing a common program.
-If you have tried programming before, you will naturally apply your expertise to it.

-In brief：

-* A model is a Fluid :code:`Program`  and can contain more than one :code:`Program` ;
+In PaddlePaddle, a Program is a static graph model, similar to programs in other programming languages.
+Static graph programming follows a "define-and-run" approach:

+* Define: The complete neural network architecture is predefined in the code.

+* Compile: PaddlePaddle represents the neural network as a Program data structure and performs compilation optimizations.

+* Execute: An executor is invoked to obtain the computation results.

+This approach allows for efficient execution but requires the entire network structure to be defined before running the program.

-* :code:`Program` consists of nested :code:`Block` , and the concept of :code:`Block` can be analogized to a pair of braces in C++ or Java, or an indentation block in Python.
+* A :code:`Program` consists of nested :code:`Blocks`.
+The concept of a :code:`Block` can be likened to a pair of curly braces ``{}`` in languages like C++ or Java, or to an indented block in Python.

-* Computing in :code:`Block` is composed of three ways: sequential execution, conditional selection or loop execution, which constitutes complex computational logic.
+* The computation in the :code:`Block` is composed of three types of execution: sequential execution, conditional selection, and loop execution, which together form a complex computational logic.

-* :code:`Block` contains descriptions of computation and computational objects.
-The description of computation is called Operator; the object of computation (or the input and output of Operator) is unified as Tensor.
-In Fluid, Tensor is represented by 0-leveled `LoD-Tensor <http://paddlepaddle.org/documentation/docs/zh/1.2/user_guides/howto/prepare_data/lod_tensor.html#permalink-4-lod-tensor>`_ .
+* The :code:`Block` contains descriptions of the computation and the objects involved in the computation.
+The description of the computation is called the :code:`Operator`; the objects on which the computation acts (or the inputs and outputs of the :code:`Operator`) are unified as :code:`Tensors`.

 .. _api_guide_Block_en: